THE GALAPAGOS FINCH

 “Seeing this gradation and diversity of structure in one small, intimately related group of birds, one might really fancy that from an original paucity of birds in this archipelago, one species had been taken and modified for different ends.”

-Darwin’s Finches Evolution
+Darwin's Galapagos Finch Evolution

-Over 2 million years ago the small Grassquit made an epic journey of more than 1000Km across the seas.
+Over 2 million years ago the small Grassquit made an epic journey of more than 1000 km across the open ocean.
 Perhaps through flight, or more likely a combination of flight and rest on foliage drifting on the sea currents.
-Miraculously, the Grassquit somehow found it’s way to the small volcanic islands of the Galapagos Archipelago, far into the Pacific Ocean.
+Miraculously, the Grassquit somehow found its way to the small volcanic islands of the Galapagos Archipelago, far away in the Pacific Ocean.

-How to see Galapagos Finches?
+How to see Darwin's Finches at Galapagos?

-The good news is that Darwin’s Finches are a common sighting on any vacation to the Galapagos Islands.
-Finches are land birds, and can be spotted year round.
-On either a Galapagos Cruise or Galapagos Land Tour you will undoubtedly come face to beak with more finches than you imagine, often at close quarters as their curiosity gets the better of them.
+The Galapagos Finch is a land bird that can be spotted all year round.
+On either a Galapagos Cruise or a Galapagos Land Tour you will undoubtedly come face to beak with more Darwin Finches than you can imagine, often at close quarters as their curiosity gets the better of them.

 Contact us for a FREE GALAPAGOS TOUR QUOTE, to plan your perfect Galapagos vacation to see Darwin’s Finches with your own eyes.

-1. Common Cactus Finch
+1. Common Galapagos Cactus Finch

 Conservation Status: Least Concern